blocks-left.jpg

 In our TSGs we provide "top secret" reports and relevant evidence to prove our hypothesis.
 In addition to these materials, a codeword is hidden at each FBZ that can be deciphered using the Silverback Cipher and entered here on the codeword panel to reveal coordinates to the final FBZ mission, a remote TOP SECRET Forbidden Zone where the "truth shall be revealed!"
 Operatives must gather and enter all six (6) mission codewords before they will be able to view the final mission coordinates.

-One (1) more TSG will be planted in the next few weeks to complete the Forbidden Zone series.
 Optionally, operatives are welcome to create an account on this Web site to display their progress as they visit TSGs and successfully enter corresponding Operation Silverback codewords.
 Points and a special command ranking are assigned to operatives' profiles for correct submissions and other relevant operation engagements.
 Keep in mind that codewords can be gathered in any order so you DO NOT need to visit FBZs sequentially!

 Operation Silverback